Client Education Library

 Common applications for Zyrtec in dogs include:

 Your veterinarian may also recommend Zyrtec to treat other allergic conditions.
-If Zyrtec doesn’t help or something else is needed, your veterinarian can recommend the appropriate treatments and testing.
+If Zyrtec doesn’t help, your veterinarian can recommend other appropriate treatments and testing.

-Allergies in dogs manifest in many ways, including scratching and itching, sneezing, coughing, hives, skin infections, ear infections, and more.
+Allergies in dogs manifest in many ways.
+These include scratching and itching, sneezing, coughing, hives, skin infections, ear infections, and more.
+They can be acute reactions to certain irritants or seasonal allergies.
 Pet insurance can help cover the costs associated with testing and treatment.
-Consider a plan with MetLife to help manage costs in diagnosing and treating your dog with allergies.
+Consider a plan to help manage costs in diagnosing and treating your dog with allergies.

 How to Give This Medication to Dogs

-Zyrtec is typically given as a flavorless tablet or a liquid medication.
+Zyrtec is usually given as a flavorless tablet or a liquid medication.
 In its generic form, cetirizine may be available as compounded liquid medication in a variety of flavors from your veterinarian.
-Zyrtec is given once daily and can be given with or without food.
+Zyrtec is given once daily and with or without food.

 Side Effects of Zyrtec for Dogs